If you’re needing help with solving common tomato growing problems this summer then look no further.

 They look like green or brown shield shaped insects so they can kind of be confused with a squash bug, but they’re a little bit smaller than a squash bug.
 What they do is they suck juices from the fruit, so you’ll see them once tomatoes start coming on.
 They leave white cloudy spots beneath the skin of the tomatoes.

-Note that the fruit is safe to eat fresh or to can, just remove the insects and squish them or throw them into a cup of gasoline or turpentine.
+Note that the fruit is safe to eat fresh or to can, just remove the insects from the affected area and squish them or throw them into a cup of gasoline or turpentine.

 Get a Handle on These Common Tomato Growing Problems